Germany–United Kingdom relations: Improvement and worsening of relations

 In January 1896 Wilhelm escalated tensions with his Kruger telegram, congratulating Boer President Kruger of the Transvaal for beating off the Jameson raid.
 German officials in Berlin had managed to stop the Kaiser from proposing a German protectorate over the Transvaal.
 In the Second Boer War, Germany sympathised with the Boers.

+The 1901 propose alliance of Imperial Germany-British Empire negotiations illustrate how geopolitical strategy, domestic politics, and misaligned diplomatic cultures prevented an alliance that might have fundamentally altered early 20th-century European balance.
+While participants like Sir Joseph Chamberlain and Baron Hermann von Eckardstein were proactive, their lack of professional diplomatic experience, combined with conflicting national objectives and public pressure, rendered the initiative unviable.
+The episode underscores how diplomacy requires the convergence of timing, shared interests, and credible communication, and how deep-seated structural divergences can doom even the most earnest peacemaking efforts.

+In March 1904, Kaiser Wilhelm II visited Gibraltar in a highly ceremonial and politically symbolic visit.
+Wilhelm arrived at Gibraltar aboard the German liner Koenig Albert, escorted by the armored cruiser SMS Friedrich Karl.
+As an honorary admiral of the Royal Navy, his flag was briefly hoisted on the British battleship HMS Caesar, symbolizing his naval status and personal ties to Britain.
+Germany and Britain were not yet officially friendship treaty or at direct odds, and there was still a short window where an Anglo-German alliance was plausible.
+This visit occurred a month before the signing of the Entente Cordiale between Britain and France in April 1904.
 Under German Foreign Minister Bernhard von Bülow, it was the new policy for Germany to assert its claim to be a global power.
 Bismarck's conservativism was abandoned, as Germany was intent on challenging and upsetting international order.
 Thereafter relations deteriorated steadily.
 Britain began to see Germany as a hostile force and moved to friendlier relationships with France.